 - Care and maintenance requirements

 A small, lightweight tarp might take up some space in your pack, but as a survival tool, it has the essential purpose of keeping you dry and warm in inclement weather.
 If it is not raining, you can use it as a ground cover to sleep on and keep from getting damp.
-It is lighter and smaller than most tents, so all you have to add is some sticks to make a decent temporary shelter.
+It is lighter and smaller than most tents, so you must add some sticks to make a decent temporary shelter.

 You can also use it as a food-prep surface if you need something relatively clean, and having a sturdy tarp will pay dividends as a survival tool.